v-harrishe/azure-docs/articles/load-balancer/move-across-regions-external-load-balancer-powershell.md

 13. Save the **\<resource-group-name>.json** file.

-10. Create or a resource group in the target region for the target external load balancer to be deployed using [New-AzResourceGroup](/powershell/module/az.resources/new-azresourcegroup?view=azps-2.6.0).
+10. Create or a resource group in the target region for the target external load balancer to be deployed using [New-AzResourceGroup](https://docs.microsoft.com/powershell/module/az.resources/new-azresourcegroup?view=azps-2.6.0).
 The existing resource group from above can also be reused as part of this process:

-    ```azurepowershell-interactive
+    ```powershell
     New-AzResourceGroup -Name <target-resource-group-name> -location <target-region>
     ```
-11. Deploy the edited **\<resource-group-name>.json** file to the resource group created in the previous step using [New-AzResourceGroupDeployment](/powershell/module/az.resources/new-azresourcegroupdeployment?view=azps-2.6.0):
+11. Deploy the edited **\<resource-group-name>.json** file to the resource group created in the previous step using [New-AzResourceGroupDeployment](https://docs.microsoft.com/powershell/module/az.resources/new-azresourcegroupdeployment?view=azps-2.6.0):

-    ```azurepowershell-interactive
+    ```powershell

     New-AzResourceGroupDeployment -ResourceGroupName <target-resource-group-name> -TemplateFile <source-resource-group-name>.json

     ```

-12. To verify the resources were created in the target region, use [Get-AzResourceGroup](/powershell/module/az.resources/get-azresourcegroup?view=azps-2.6.0) and [Get-AzLoadBalancer](/powershell/module/az.network/get-azloadbalancer?view=azps-2.6.0):
+12. To verify the resources were created in the target region, use [Get-AzResourceGroup](https://docs.microsoft.com/powershell/module/az.resources/get-azresourcegroup?view=azps-2.6.0) and [Get-AzLoadBalancer](https://docs.microsoft.com/powershell/module/az.network/get-azloadbalancer?view=azps-2.6.0):

-    ```azurepowershell-interactive
+    ```powershell

     Get-AzResourceGroup -Name <target-resource-group-name>

     ```

-    ```azurepowershell-interactive
+    ```powershell

     Get-AzLoadBalancer -Name <target-publicip-name> -ResourceGroupName <target-resource-group-name>